 When out shopping for a car, there are a lot of things to consider.
-Some people would look out for the latest tech from the most reliable car brands, others may simply want a vehicle they can drive safely without having to worry about their ‘death will’.
+Some people would lookout for the latest tech from the most reliable car brands, others may simply want a vehicle they can drive safely without having to worry about their ‘death will’.

 SUVs and Sedans are one of the most favorites for the purpose they serve – convenient features and comfort.
 But often, new buyers are not sure which is safer.

-According to IIHS; if all things being equal, a larger, heavier vehicle offers superior crash protection than a smaller, lighter one.
+According to IIHS; if all things are equal, a larger, heavier vehicle offers superior crash protection than a smaller, lighter one.
 As such, a bigger, heavier SUV is safer than a smaller, lighter Sedan and vice-versa.
 But it is much safer to compare particular SUV and Sedan models rather than the category.